samuelfooks/edito-tutorials-content/articles/HelmCharts/BasicWebApplication.md

 ## Create your own chart folder

-You can start by copying the content `web-app-template` folder inside your own folder.
+You can start by copying the content `terria-map-viewer` folder inside your own folder.

 ```sh
 cp terria-map-viewer terriamap-copy-example